-Peri-operative hypothermia is when a patient’s core body temperature drops considerably before, during or after surgery.
-It is a common but preventable complication of surgical procedures that most commonly appears after induction of general anesthesia.
-Through clinical studies and among healthcare practitioners it is well established that patients benefits from being warmed prior to, during and after surgery.
+Perioperative hypothermia is when a patient’s core body temperature drops considerably before, during or after surgery.
+It is a common but preventable complication of surgical procedures that most commonly appears after induction of general anaesthesia.
+Through clinical studies and among healthcare practitioners it is well-established that patients benefit from being warmed prior to, during and after surgery.

-The outcome for patients as a result of peri-operative hypothermia is poorer, with an increase in surgical site infections, cardiac complications and bleeding as common complications.
-Patient’s distress and discomfort as well as increased treatment costs and prolonged hospitalisation are other consequences associated with peri-operative hypothermia.
-Preoperative patient warming in order to increase the body warmth and reduce the drop in temperature during surgery as well as active warming during surgery, has shown to be effective for avoiding hypothermia.
+The outcome for patients as a result of perioperative hypothermia is poorer, with an increase in surgical site infections, cardiac complications and bleeding as common complications.
+Patients' distress and discomfort as well as increased treatment costs and prolonged hospitalization are other consequences associated with perioperative hypothermia.
+Preoperative patient warming in order to increase body warmth and reduce the drop in temperature during surgery as well as active warming during surgery, has been effective in avoiding inadvertent perioperative hypothermia.

 Human body temperature varies

-The normal range of human body temperature varies due to an individual’s metabolism rate, the higher (faster) it is the higher the normal body temperature or the slower the metabolic rate the lower the normal body temperature (normothermia).
+The normal range of human body temperature varies due to an individual’s metabolic rate, the higher (faster) it is the higher the normal body temperature; the slower the metabolic rate the lower the normal body temperature (normothermia).

 Why does variation in body temperature occur?

-Common sources of increased temperature is increased environmental temperature, feeding and excercise.
+Common sources of increased temperature are elevated environmental temperature, eating and exercise.
 The body’s most efficient way of decreasing an increased body temperature is by sweating.
-Maximun sweat production can be as much as 5 litres in a day.
+Maximum sweat production can be as much as five litres in a day.
 The body temperature can also be lowered through widening of the superficial blood vessels.

 From where does hypothermia arise?

 The hypothermic state ranges from mild to profound.
 Most people tolerate mild hypothermia (35.0°C to 35.9°C body temperature), which is not associated with significant morbidity or mortality.
-The mortality rate for patients with moderate hypothermia (34.0°C to 34.9°C body temperature) has been estimated at 21.0%, and is even higher in severe hypothermia (i e, core temperature < 33.9°C).
-Despite hospital-based treatment, mortality from moderate or severe hypothermia approaches 40%.
+The mortality rate for patients with moderate hypothermia (34.0°C to 34.9°C body temperature) has been estimated at 21.0 percent, and is even higher in severe hypothermia (i.e., core temperature < 33.9°C).
+Despite hospital-based treatment, mortality from moderate or severe hypothermia approaches 40 percent.